immcantation/dowser/docs/vignettes/Resolve-Light-Chains-Vignette.md

 # Building trees with paired heavy and light chain data

 With the advances in sequencing, single cell datasets can now pair heavy and light chain sequences from the same B cell.
 However, B cells clones defined by heavy chains can have cells with distinct light chain rearrangements that don't descend from the same light chain VJ rearrangement.
 This can cause issues with multiple sequence alignments that include light chains.
-Dowser can identify these different light chain VJ rearrangements within a clone, assigning each discint light chain VJ rearrangement subgroup a numerical value called a clone_subgroup.
+Dowser can identify these different light chain VJ rearrangements within a clone, assigning each distinct light chain VJ rearrangement subgroup a numerical value called a clone_subgroup.
 More specifically, subgroups are defined by light chain V gene, J gene, and junction length.
 This step must be done before formatting clones and building trees.

 ## Resolve light chains

 To resolve the light chains within a clone, use the `resolveLightChains` function.
 This function will:

 1. Pair heavy and light chains together by their cell_id and using the light chain VJ rearrangement, identify different rearrangements within a clone.
-Each cell will be assigned `clone_subgroup` based on which light chain subgroup it is assiged to.
+Each cell will be assigned `clone_subgroup` based on which light chain subgroup it is assigned to.
 2. Assign heavy chains without an associated light chain to the subgroup containing the most similar paired heavy chain.
 3. Remove light chains without paired heavy chains.